MainulDip/KotlinEveryday/kotlin-basic-102-advanced.md

 // this is somewhat similar with Javascript's call(), apply() or bind() method
 ```

-### Class Implementing Function Type:
+### Class Implementing Function Type | not SAM:
-Use instances of a custom class that implements a function type as an interface
+Class can implement a functional type as interface through its invoke function.
 ```kotlin
 /**
  * A class implementing a Functional Type (Not SAM) have to do it as invoke override